6049278-art/VisualMath/README.md

-For advanced usage (e.g., timers on red/yellow: Right-click → "t" for auto +1/sec), see the in-app tooltips or demo video.
+For advanced usage (e.g., timers on red/yellow: Right-click → "t" for auto +1/sec), see the in-app tooltips or demo video https://www.youtube.com/watch?v=z8bdmnErXxM.
 Explore the code in whiteboard1.py—contributions welcome!
 Contributing

 ## Contributing